rauljvr/applications/roller-network/README.md

-# Test for QTech Games
+# Spring Boot Application

-This Rest API provides the services to manage the online casino and its network of players.
+This application exposes a Rest API to provide some services to manage an online casino and its network of players.
 <br>

 ## Septup